MatiRomero/ddp_pkg_release/docs/average_dual_pipeline.md

 ## 3. Building AD lookup tables

 After assigning types, aggregate HD rows into an average-dual table.
-Two storage formats are supported by `load_average_duals`:
+Three storage formats are supported by `load_average_duals`:

 * **NPZ archives** must contain parallel `types` and `mean_dual` (or `duals`) arrays.
-Each entry is coerced to `str` and mapped to `float` values.【F:src/ddp/scripts/run.py†L31-L52】
+Each entry is coerced to `str` and mapped to `float` values.【F:src/ddp/scripts/run.py†L31-L67】
-* **Delimited/CSV files** must provide a header row with `type` and `mean_dual` (or `dual`) columns.
-Extra columns, such as the
-  `std_dev` summary emitted by `build_average_duals`, are ignored.
-Missing or invalid values raise `ValueError`.【F:src/ddp/scripts/run.py†L54-L81】【F:src/ddp/scripts/build_average_duals.py†L88-L117】
+* **Type-indexed CSV/TSV files** must provide a header row with `type` and `mean_dual` (or `dual`/`ad_mean`) columns.
+Extra columns, such as the `std_dev` summary emitted by `build_average_duals`, are ignored.
+Missing or invalid values raise `ValueError`.【F:src/ddp/scripts/run.py†L69-L126】【F:src/ddp/scripts/build_average_duals.py†L88-L117】

-The resulting dictionary maps type strings to mean duals and can be shared across experiments.
+* **Job-aligned CSV/TSV files** list `job_index`/`mean_dual` pairs (any of `job_index` or `index` headers are accepted) and must contain exactly one value per job.
+Holes trigger a validation error so the runtime never interpolates.【F:src/ddp/scripts/run.py†L90-L123】

+The loader returns an `AverageDualTable` dataclass with a `format` discriminator plus optional `by_job` and `by_type` payloads.
+Pass `as_table=False` when legacy code expects the raw array/dictionary instead of the structured container.

 ## 4. Enriching jobs with runtime AD shadows

-Once the type-level means have been computed, transform them into a *job-aligned* lookup before running simulations.
-Join the aggregated values back onto the specific jobs you plan to simulate, producing either:
+Once the type-level means have been computed, you have two options when running simulations:

+* Materialise a *job-aligned* lookup by joining the aggregated values back onto the specific jobs you plan to simulate.
-* A NumPy array ordered by job index (`0..n-1`).
-* A CSV (or dictionary) mapping each `job_index` to its precomputed `mean_dual`.

 Tools such as `ddp.scripts.meituan_average_duals` perform this enrichment by matching sender/recipient hex pairs for each target day, applying any neighbour searches or smoothing offline, and saving the resulting per-job table.
-The CLI exports a `*_lookup.csv` with type-level means alongside a `*_full.csv` containing the ordered `(job_index, mean_dual)` pairs so downstream simulations can choose the representation they require.
-The runtime script now expects this enriched artefact via `--ad_duals` and simply loads the values—no additional mapping or fallback policies are applied.
+The CLI exports a `*_lookup.csv` with type-level means alongside a `*_full.csv` containing the ordered `(job_index, mean_dual)` pairs so downstream simulations can ingest the values directly.
+* Keep the type-indexed table and supply a mapper at runtime. `_load_precomputed_ad_shadows` accepts an `AverageDualTable` with only `by_type` populated plus a `Job -> type` callable.
+CLI entry points expose this as `--ad-mapping module:function`, ensuring jobs are converted to type strings before the lookup is resolved.

+Both approaches avoid runtime fallback heuristics: the simulator expects either an aligned array or a mapper-backed type lookup and uses those values as-is.

 ## Putting it all together